ycw/three-csg-modeller/README.md

 - Return a new transformed model.
 Param `matrix` is a `THREE.Matrix4`.

 `.build()`
-- Build a mesh from model.
-The mesh holds an indexed `BufferGeometry`.
+- Build and return a mesh holding an indexed `BufferGeometry`.

 ## Credits